Brow Lift Procedures

 An endoscopic lift involves making a couple of short incisions within your scalp instead of a single continuous incision.
-The surgeon can place a tiny camera that held inside the end of a narrow tube (scope) into an incision in order to clearly see your muscles and tissues from a screen.
+The surgeon can place a tiny camera that is held inside the end of a narrow tube (scope) into an incision in order to clearly see your muscles and tissues from a screen.
 As the surgeon views the area, they can use a second tool that is placed inside another incision to perform the desired modifications.

 The endoscopic procedure uses tiny titanium anchors to secure the damaging tissue after it has been properly modified.
 The anchors are miniscule but extremely strong.
-They can secure the facial tissue for years.
-One of the advantageous of the endoscopic method is that it is less invasive.
+They can secure facial tissue for years.
+One of the advantages of the endoscopic method is that it is less invasive.
 This can result in a shorter recovery time and less scarring.

 Some Things to Know Before Your Eyebrow Lift Procedure

 A successful procedure depends very much upon your honesty during the consultation with your surgeon.
 During the consultation phase of your treatment, you’ll be asked a series of questions about your health, lifestyle, and what your ideal appearance would be.

 What you expect from the surgery and why you desire the procedure

 Any medical treatments you’ve had, medical conditions and drug allergies you may have

 Use of any external substances, like medications, alcohol, supplements, tobacco, etc.